six-two/mkdocs-badges/docs/badges.md

 To show them that this is possible, the cursor takes the form of a question mark.
 To show them what has happened, a popup is shown once they clicked.

-The right side is a link to the software on the given platorrm (github repo, PyPI page, linux package tracker, etc).
+The right side is a link to the software on the given platform (GitHub repo, PyPI page, linux package tracker, etc).

 Example markdown: